clojure-grimoire/grimoire/resources/1.6.0/clojure.core/-'/docstring.md

-If no ys are supplied, returns the negation of x, else subtractsthe ys from x and returns the result.
-Supports arbitrary precision.See also: -
+If no ys are supplied, returns the negation of x, else subtracts the ys from x and returns the result.
+Supports arbitrary precision.
+  See also: -